klei1984/max/defects.md

 66. If a unit is selected the primary selection marker starts to blink at a 1 second rate.
 If a multiselect rectangle is redrawn by clicking and dragging the mouse pointer the primary marker gets redrawn as well and its draw function toggles the marker state much faster.
 The primary marker should not start to blink like crazy in such events.

-67. When a supply truck tries to reload a unit and it's storage container is empty the following alert message is shown: "insufficient material in storage to reload unit.".
+67. **[Fixed]** When a supply truck tries to reload a unit and it's storage container is empty the following alert message is shown: `insufficient material in storage to reload unit.`.
 The message should start with capital letter.
 Same goes for repairing a unit.

 68. The path generator erroneously cannot find path to a cell location in corner cases.
 Note: the audio can be unmuted on this video clip.
     <br>